paulweichhart/SetYourIntention/README.md

 This is the Repository of the Standalone Apple Watch App **Set Your Intention**.
 The App is available for free on the Apple Watch App Store — more information can be found here [www.paulweichhart.com/intention.html](https://www.paulweichhart.com/intention.html)

-This project serves as a Playground for getting started with Apple Health, Combine (now async/await), SwiftUI & MVVM (now Redux).
+This project serves as a Playground for getting started with Apple Health, sync/await, SwiftUI & Redux.

 Releases:
 * Schneeberg      1.2 introduced more Complications